Stepan Kovnir: Kovnir, the builder

 Kyiv Pechersk monastery, one of the primary centers of eastern Slavic religion and culture for centuries, suffered a devastating fire on April 22, 1718 which destroyed most of the buildings in the monastic compound.
 Rebuilding did not begin until 1721.
 For some unknown reason Kovnir entered into serfdom under that very wealthy Lavra and served it for nearly the next six decades.
 Monastic duties were not required of him however.
 Instead he joined brick masons H. Teslenko and Iosyf Rubashevsky and engineers S. Chelakayev and N. Vladimirov in the rebuilding efforts.
 He learned the trade under his first teacher, Moscow architect Ivan Kalandin, beginning with humble projects: warehouses, storerooms, a bakery and a locksmith's shop.
 Over the succeeding decades he would work and rework these buildings following repeated fires from 1727 to 1773, incorporating folk motifs into the structure and stucco facings.

 Eventually the largest one came to be called Kovnir's Building in honor of his efforts there to develop the Ukrainian baroque architectural style that celebrates the region's ancient, distinct culture.
 That building, built immediately northeast of the monastery's cathedral, began as a bakery and Kovnir festooned its gables with lush swags of botanical motifs.
 Later, a print shop was added to the north side of the bakery.
 Kovnir relied more on classic columns and far less on plant elements in the gables of this extension.
 But he gave the assemblage a unified facade that makes it appear as a single building with six gables.
-In 1729 he collaborated with Yuriy Belinsky to create the volutes, pediments and gold disks for the roof of the Lavra's Assumption Cathedral.
-Unfortunately, this cathedral was reduced to rubble either by the German army or by retreating Soviets during World War II and the restored pediments are not faithful reproductions.
+In 1729 he collaborated with Yuriy Belinsky to create the volutes, pediments and gold disks for the roof of the Lavra's Assumption Cathedral; the cathedral was reduced to rubble either by the German army or by retreating Soviets during World War II and the restored pediments are not faithful reproductions.

 Kovnir deepened his skills from 1741 to 1745 when Gottfried Johann Schädel consulted with him to replace the Lavra's old, wooden bell tower with the Great Bell Tower, built of brick, stucco and ceramic in a classical style.
 The top three tiers of the 4-story structure have Doric, Ionic and Corinthian columns, successively.
 The capitals of the columns are cast ceramic and no two of the Corinthian capitals, with their lush acanthus leaves, are alike.
 In contributing to all of this, Kovnir was developing a very high level of ability.
 In 1749 he participated in the construction of St. Andrew's church, Kyiv, working under Ivan Michurin on a European baroque design by Francesco Bartolomeo Rastrelli.
 In subsequent decades, he would also work with engineers Daniel de Bosquet, S. Chelakayev and N. Vladimirov, and architects Pyotr Neelov, F. Vasiliev and Ivan Hryhorovych-Barskyi.